Tauna Vandeweghe: Family

 Vandeweghe is the daughter of NBA basketball player Ernie Vandeweghe and 1952 Miss America Colleen Kay Hutchins.
 Her brother Kiki Vandeweghe and uncle Mel Hutchins also played NBA basketball, and both were NBA All-Stars.
-With her first husband, she has a son, Beau, who played volleyball for the Pepperdine Waves, and daughter, Coco Vandeweghe, a professional tennis player.
+With her first husband Robert, she has a son, Beau, who played volleyball for the Pepperdine Waves, and two daughters, Coco Vandeweghe, a professional tennis player, and Honnie Vandeweghe, a member of the US Women's National Water Polo Team.

+Personal life

+Vandeweghe is a member of the Church of Jesus Christ of Latter-day Saints.